Geometry of Permutation Limits: Introduction

 In this paper we study not a sequence of single permutations but rather a sequence of sequences of permutations.
 For an integer $n$, let $[n] = \{1, \ldots, n\}$.
 Suppose that

 is a $\Sn$-valued sequence.
-We say that $\sig^n$ is a \emph{permutation process} of $\Sn$, or just a permutation process when there is no ambiguity.
-We always set $\sig^n_0$ to be the identity.
-Our first goal is to develop a limit theory of sequences of permutation processes growing both in the size, $n$, of the permutations and the length, $t_n$, of the sequence.
+We say that $\sig^n$ is a \emph{permutation process} of $\Sn$, or simply a permutation process when there is no ambiguity.
+We always set $\sig^n_0$ to be the identity permutation.
+Our goal is to find an appropriate representation of the limits of sequences of permutation processes growing both in the size, $n$, of the permutations and the length, $t_n$, of the sequence.